Royal Indian Open

 The Royal Indian Open is a tournament organized for female professional tennis players, played on outdoor hard courts.
 The event is classified as a WTA Challenger Series tournament.
 It made its debut in 2012, in Pune, India.
 It is played at the Shree Shiv Chhatrapati Sports Complex.

-In 2012, a tournament, classified as a WTA Challenger Series tournament, made its debut in Pune, India.
 The Challenger tournament has since been relocated to Mumbai.

 History

 Pune is the fourth town in the history of India to host a WTA event, after Kolkata (2005–2007), Hyderabad (2003–2005) and Bangalore (2006–2008).

-India's renewed participation through this Challenger event was originally supposed to be held in Delhi, but on 17 October 2012, just a few weeks before the tournament's first edition, it was announced the event had been shifted to Pune.
+India's renewed participation through this Challenger event was originally supposed to be held in Delhi, but on 17 October 2012, just a few weeks before the tournament's first edition, it was announced the event had been shifted to Pune to be held at the Shree Shiv Chhatrapati Sports Complex..

 In 2012, it became the second event (after the OEC Taipei Ladies Open) to be part of the WTA 125s.

 In 2012, the tournament was featured as a WTA Challenger event, and named the Royal Indian Open.
 Pune is the fourth city in the history of India to host a WTA event, after Bangalore, Hyderabad, and Kolkata (Sunfeast Open).
 Later, Mumbai became the fifth city to do the same.

-India's renewed participation through this Challenger event was originally supposed to be held in Delhi, but on 17 October 2012, just a few weeks before the tournament's first edition, it was announced the event had been shifted to Pune, to be held at the Shree Shiv Chhatrapati Sports Complex.

-In 2012, it became the second event (after the OEC Taipei Ladies Open) to be part of the WTA 125s.